De Sitter-Invariant Black Holes: Gravitational field equations

 Substituting the Killing vectors~\eqref{dsKilling3Bis} in the source current~$\Pi^{\mu \nu}$, it splits in the form

-where:

-are, respectively, the energy momentum and the proper conformal currents.
-In the de Sitter-invariant approach to gravitation, the conserved quantity is not the sum but the difference between the two types of energy.
-This property stems from the different nature of the dynamic interactions: whereas gravitation is attractive, the $\Lambda$ interaction is repulsive.
-Consequently, the evolution of any gravitational system depends on the energy difference, not the sum.
+where

-Analogously to the source decomposition, the Einstein tensor ${\mathcal G}^{\mu \nu}$ splits in the form:
+are the energy-momentum and the proper conformal currents.
+Analogously to the source decomposition, the Einstein tensor ${\mathcal G}^{\mu \nu}$ splits in the form

-where ${G}^{\mu \nu}$ is general relativity's Einstein tensor and $\hat{G}^{\mu \nu}$ is the Einstein tensor of the local de Sitter spacetime.
-In stereographic coordinates, therefore, the de Sitter-invariant Einstein's Equation~\eqref{NewModiEinstein} assumes the form:
+where ${G}^{\mu \nu}$ is the Einstein tensor of general relativity tensor and $\hat{G}^{\mu \nu}$ is the Einstein tensor of the background de Sitter spacetime.
+In this case, the de Sitter-invariant Einstein's equation~\eqref{NewModiEinstein} takes the form\footnote{The Einstein tensor $\hat G^{\mu \nu}$ is actually written in terms of the spacetime metric.
+Only locally, where spacetime reduces to de Sitter, it becomes the Einstein tensor of the background de Sitter spacetime.}

-{{We see from this equation that any matter source in local de Sitter spacetimes gives rise to both an energy momentum and a proper conformal current.
-The energy-momentum current $T^{\alpha \nu}$ keeps its role as the source of general relativity's dynamic curvature.
-In contrast, the proper conformal current $K^{\alpha \nu}$, appears as the source of the kinematic curvature of the local de Sitter spacetime.}} Taking the trace and identifying $\hat{G}^\mu{}_\mu \sim - \Lambda$, it becomes
+We see from this equation that any matter source in locally de Sitter spacetimes gives rise to both an energy-momentum and a proper conformal current.
+The energy-momentum current $T^{\mu \nu}$ retains its role as the source of gravitation.
+In contrast, the proper conformal current $K^{\mu \nu}$ appears as the source of the local de Sitter spacetime, whose sectional curvature represents the cosmological term~$\Lambda$.